dridri/lens_shading_editor/README.md

 See https://github.com/6by9/lens_shading on how to apply the generated table.

+## Dependencies

+On debian-based distributions (and probably others) just install packages 'cmake', 'g++' and 'qtbase5-dev'

 ## Building

 The program is entirely Qt5 based, and should be able to be built on any platform supporting it.